 I often intentionally choose not to share how I feel until I’ve been able to reconcile everything in my head.
 Oh well, that’s a whole other blog post – or maybe an entirely different blog altogether!
-I would call it the “Read a book; Not my face” sentiment.
+I would call it the “Read a book, Not my face” sentiment.
 You can rarely tell how I feel by my facial expression.
 Don’t try to read it.
 I’ll bet many people with my temperament feel the same way.

 Ok.
 Back to the topic.

-Being critical is also a common trait for the Green personality.
+Being critical is also a common trait of the Green personality.
 They approach just about everything with some doubt and a degree of skepticism.
 This is part of their desire for all things to be logically sound.
 If they don’t understand something completely, how could it be logically sound for them?
 Does that make sense?
 Well, it has to for them.

 “She’s so Green!!!!“